Virtual-Coffee/open-source/README.md

 That's it!
 From there, current members can help you get acclimated, and see how you can start contributing to the project.

+# Projects

+Projects related to the Virtual Coffee community that you can contribute to.

+* [Footnote.](https://github.com/cambardell/footnote2) An iOS app written with Swift and SwiftUI.
+Current tasks include accessibility support and supporting multiple platforms, although new features of any kind are encouraged.

 # Licensing

 Coming soon!